ImZirix/gwc/README.md

 # gwc
-this is our first project for beginning of GWC. asdfalhsdakljgh
+this is our first project for beginning of GWC aaaaaaaaaaaaaaaaaaa